 Accessing your money

-Our lenders invest their money in loan contracts for the lifetime of the loan (the length of time it takes the borrower to pay back the entire loan), however, borrowers make repayments on a monthly basis.
-Lenders usually use these repayments to re-lend to new borrowers, in order to compound their interest.
-Alternatively, if a lender wants to access their money, they could chose to receive these repayments directly rather than investing in new loans, or they could sell their existing loans to other lenders.
+Our investors invest their money in loan contracts for the lifetime of the loan (the length of time it takes the borrower to pay back the entire loan), however, borrowers make repayments on a monthly basis.
+Investors usually use these repayments to re-invest in new loans, in order to compound their interest.
+Alternatively, if an investor wants to access their money, they could choose to receive these repayments directly rather than investing in new loans, or they could sell their existing loans to other investors.

 There are two ways to access money